riverbed/Riverbed-Community-Toolkit/101-instrument-dotnet-app-on-windows/README.md

 ### Download the installer for dotnet SDK

-Go to https://dotnet.microsoft.com/download/dotnet/3.1 to download the latest.
+Go to https://dotnet.microsoft.com/download/dotnet/3.1 to download the latest installer for Windows.

 ### Store the installers into your storage url